-Example: Jed is at a backyard barbecue when the deck suddenly collapses, causing Mary to sustain a deep cut.
-While someone calls 911, Jed stops the bleeding by binding the wound with his t-shirt.
-However, Mary develops an infection at the site and sues Jed for causing it with his non-sterile t-shirt.
+Example: Jed is at a backyard barbecue when the deck collapses.
+This causes Mary to sustain a deep cut.
+Someone calls 911.
+Meanwhile, Jed stops the bleeding by binding the wound with his t-shirt.
+However, Mary develops an infection at the site.
+She later sues Jed for causing it with his non-sterile t-shirt.

-If the case goes to court, the jury would probably find that Jed is protected under NRS 41.500.
-The situation was an emergency, Mary was injured, and Jed rendered aid in good faith and for no charge.
+At trial, the jury finds that Jed is protected under NRS 41.500.
+The situation was an emergency.
+Mary was injured.
+And Jed rendered aid in good faith and for no charge.

-It would make no difference if Jed in the above example was a doctor or other medical professional.
+It would make no difference if Jed in the above example was a doctor.
 As long as he was not expecting payment, Mary would not have a viable claim against him.

 Note that NRS 41.500 protects not only innocent bystanders but also the following people:

 NRS 41.500 does not protect people from civil liability if they are "grossly negligent" when rendering aid to a victim.
-Gross negligence is not a mere lapse of judgment like simple negligence in Nevada; instead, it is reckless or deliberate misconduct.
+Gross negligence is not a mere lapse of judgment like simple negligence.
+Instead, it is reckless or deliberate misconduct.

-Example: Jake is walking down the street when he sees a bike ram into a pedestrian, who falls down on the road bloody and bruised.
+Example: Jake sees a bike ram into a pedestrian.
+The pedestrian falls down on the road bruised.
 Jake wants to get the pedestrian out of traffic.
-But instead of carefully carrying the pedestrian away, Jake grabs the pedestrian by the legs and swings him onto the sidewalk.
-This causes the pedestrian to sustain a broken leg as well.
+But he does not carefully carry the pedestrian away.
+Instead, Jake grabs the pedestrian by the legs and swings him onto the sidewalk.
+This causes the pedestrian to sustain a broken leg.

 If the pedestrian sues Jake, NRS 41.500 will not protect him.
-Jake's act of handling the pedestrian like a rag doll constitutes gross negligence.
+Jake's act of handling the pedestrian like a rag doll is gross negligence.
 Therefore, Jake was not acting as a good Samaritan.

-NRS 41.500 also does not protect people from liability if they caused the victim's injury to begin with.
-If the bicyclist in the above example carefully carried Jake away from traffic, the bicyclist could still be sued because he was the one who ran into and injured the pedestrian.
+NRS 41.500 also does not immunize people who caused the victim's initial injury.
+If the bicyclist in the above example carefully carried Jake away from traffic, the bicyclist could still be sued.
+He was the one who ran into and injured the pedestrian.

 Finally, NRS 41.500 does not protect people from liability who have a duty to give aid in the first place.
 A good Samaritan is someone who renders aid even though he/she has no legal duty to do so.
 Examples of people with a duty to render aid include:

-- daycare workers helping an injured child in their care
+- Daycare workers helping an injured child in their care; and

 Furthermore, people with a duty to render aid are held to a higher standard than good Samaritans.
-Whereas good Samaritans may not be liable for their innocent mistakes (simple negligence), people with a duty to render aid are liable for their mistakes.2
+Good Samaritans may not be liable for their innocent mistakes (simple negligence).
+But people with a duty to render aid are liable for their mistakes.2

 People who administer CPR (cardiopulmonary resuscitation) in good faith and outside the scope of their job are protected from liability if:

-- the person successfully completed a course in CPR according to the guidelines of the American National Red Cross or American Heart Association; or
+- The person successfully completed a course in CPR.
+The course must meet the guidelines of the American National Red Cross or American Heart Association; or

-- the person successfully completed the training requirements of a course in basic emergency care of a person in cardiac arrest conducted in accordance with the standards of the American Heart Association; or
+- The person successfully completed the training requirements of a course in basic emergency care of a person in cardiac arrest.
+The course must be conducted in accordance with the standards of the American Heart Association; or

-But at discussed in the previous section, the person giving CPR could still face civil liability if he/she acted with gross negligence.3
+But the person giving CPR could face civil liability if he/she acted with gross negligence.3